First-Principles Calculation of Superconducting $T_c$ in Superhard B-C-N Metals: Abstract

 \section{Abstract}

 We perform first-principles electron-phonon calculations to evaluate the superconducting transition temperature $T_c$ for ternary superhard metals B$_2$C$_3$N and B$_4$C$_5$N$_3$.
-These materials are predicted to exhibit a wide distribution of electron-phonon coupling parameters on their multiple Fermi surface sheets, which necessitates solving the anisotropic Eliashberg equations for accurate determination of $T_c$.
-An ambient-pressure $T_c$ of $\sim 40$ K and $\sim 20$ K is obtained respectively for B$_2$C$_3$N and B$_4$C$_5$N$_3$ from the anisotropic gap equations.
+An ambient-pressure $T_c$ of $\sim 40$ K and $\sim 20$ K is obtained respectively for B$_2$C$_3$N and B$_4$C$_5$N$_3$ from the Eliashberg gap equations.
 The relatively high $T_c$ of these compounds is due in part to their high Debye temperatures associated with superhardness.
 The materials under study are potentially synthesizable, as their formation energies are comparable to those of other recently synthesized superhard B-C-N compounds.
 Therefore, studying superhard metals could hold the promise of realizing new higher-$T_c$ superconductors at ambient pressure.

 \textit{Introduction --} A recent resurgence of interests in studying phonon-mediated Bardeen-Coopper-Schrieffer (BCS) superconductors has largely resulted from the successful prediction and realization of superconducting high-pressure hydrides H$_3$S and LaH$_{10}$~\cite{li2014metallization, drozdov2015conventional,peng2017hydrogen, drozdov2019superconductivity,somayazulu2019evidence}.
 These achievements have greatly enhanced the prospects of room-temperature superconductivity.
 However, the requirement for high external pressures in the megabar (Mbar or 100 GPa) range to synthesize and maintain superconducting states in these materials limits their practical applications.
 In addition to hydrogen-rich materials~\cite{zurek2019high, chen2021high, dolui2024feasible}, other high-pressure systems based on light elements beryllium (Be), boron (B), carbon (C), and/or nitrogen (N) also have been studied~\cite{li2019hard, hutcheon2020predicting,gao2021phonon,lim2021high,hai2023superconductivity, sanna2024prediction,tomassetti2024prospect}.
 Searching for new, synthesizable superconductors with higher $T_c$ at reduced pressure would promise to revolutionize the energy, transportation, and information technologies~\cite{de2021materials, mitchell2021superconductors, yazdani2023roadmap}.